NLog/NLog.github.io/_posts/2015-03-26-roadmap-4-0-and-release-date.md

 * [10 could haves](https://github.com/NLog/NLog/issues?q=is%3Aopen+is%3Aissue+milestone%3A4.0+label%3A%22Could+have%22+)

+Please note that "pull requests" (PR's) that are accepted a week before release, are also released with 4.0!

 Also I would like to emphasize that NLog is a fully open source project.
 So also the roadmap and internal discussions are open.
 If you're a interested in the NLog process and discussions, just look at the [Github issues](https://github.com/NLog/NLog/issues?q=is%3Aopen+is%3Aissue+label%3Adiscussion)